I don’t know about you but sometimes I have this craving for a good pizza.

 You can freeze the dough and keep it for about 3 months.
 Let it thaw out in the fridge for about 6 hours or overnight and reach room temperature before you use it.

 I add the sugar to the yeast and water because the yeast will “eat” the sugar and the result in a less dense dough in my opinion.

+Although this is how I make pizza at home, there are many other ways to do it.
 Let me know about your favorite way to make pizza at home in the comments below.

 Eddie van Aken

 Eddie van Aken has run his own full-service restaurant for many years.
 Before that, he worked as a grill and buffet cook in some of the mainstream restaurants.
 With his experience using professional kitchen equipment, he is able to write expert reviews.
 You can read more about Eddie van Aken here.